G-Helper laptop showing battery at 80 percent charge limit - is the 80% battery care limit worth it

-ASUS Battery Care Mode: Is the 80% Charge Limit Worth it?
+G-Helper Battery Care Mode: Is the 80% Charge Limit Worth It?

 You spend a lot of your time plugged in, so does being at 100% hurt you?
 Short answer: Yes, it does.
-Here I’m going to explain why this is something to know about, and how having an 80% battery can fix it.
-Ill guide you through setting it up, whether you’re using your basic ASUS battery care settings or have G-Helper installed (Recommended).
-I personally found this information needed when first getting my laptop, so I know you can too.
+Here I’ll teach you about the foundations of battery lifespan while guiding you through setting it up, whether you’re using your basic ASUS battery care settings or have G-Helper installed (Recommended).
+I personally found this information needed when first getting my laptop, so I hope someone else can too.

 How Laptop Batteries Degrade

-Every single laptop out there, including yours (If you have one) uses a lithium battery.
+Every single laptop out there, including yours (If you have one), uses a lithium battery.
 These batteries are used because of their high energy storage and relatively cheap production.
-The only downside though, is their degradation over time.
+The only downside, though, is their degradation over time.
 It’s inevitable for Lithium batteries to have chemical Degradation over time.
 What does this do?
 It essentially limits the max amount of energy they can hold.
-So lets say 10% of your battery degraded over time.
-Although you can still charge to 100%, that 100% is only filling up the 90% of the battery remaining, making your total charge lowered.
+So let’s say 10% of your battery degraded over time.
+Although you can still charge to 100%, that 100% is only filling up 90% of the battery remaining, lowering your total charge.
+Luckily, there are some easy ways to slow it down.

 What Battery Care Mode Does